giuliano-macedo/giuliano-macedo/README.md

 # T'sup ✌️

-I'm a developer graduated in the Federal University of Mato Grosso do Sul with experience in web, mobile and desktop development, currently I am working as a software engineer at [Flash](https://flashapp.com.br).
+I'm a SWE at [Flash](https://flashapp.com.br), and I like to build stuff :>)

-Sometimes I will work in personal projects that I found fun.
+I'm very confortable working with Python, Go and Dart.
-For all my projects I use C++ if memory/speed is a problem, Flutter for mobile, ReactJS for web frontend and Python for the rest.
+Currently I am learning Zig and Odin, and I am working at some personal projects related to reverse engineering of old games, FOSS mobile/desktop apps and other stuff.

 check out my [repos](https://github.com/giuliano-macedo?tab=repositories) and [gists](https://gist.github.com/giuliano-macedo)